Friday, April 14, 2023

 Hazards

-POISON OAK There are limited areas of poison oak.
+POISON OAK There is a risk of exposure to poison oak at the work site.
 Have your crew leader point some out to you if you don’t know what it looks like.
-“Bunny suits” will be provided for those who need extra protection.
-Clean with Tecnu (which V-O-Cal provides) after the work day, and be cautious when handling your dirty clothes.
-Always wear gloves when handling tools.
+Clean with Tecnu (which we provide) after the work day and be cautious when handling your dirty clothes.

 SHARP TOOLS Please listen to your crew leader’s tool safety talk and observe proper tool use throughout the day.